WebbyLab/eslint-plugin-more/docs/classbody-starts-with-newline.md

 # Prohibits an empty line at the beggining of a class body

-For clarity, there should be a new line as the immediate line after any class defnitition.
+For clarity, there should be a new line as the immediate line after any class definition.

 ## Rule Details